Made with ingredients you probably have on hand, this non-toxic carpet cleaner is the perfect solution to remove tough stains.

 - Tightly seal and gently shake each to combine.

 - Use a dry cloth to remove as much of the liquid as possible.
-You can do this by laying a dry cloth over the stain and pressing down with the heel of your hand.
+You can do this by lying a dry cloth over the stain and pressing down with the heel of your hand.

 - Blot, don’t rub!